abhishek-shrm/Budget-Manager/README.md

 3) Application shows the percentage of income used in each expense
 4) It allows the percentage to expense to income

-# Technologies-used
+# Technologies used
  HTML5, CSS3, Bootstrap 4, Vanilla Javascript ES5

 # License
  MIT